25 C

 Joseph Phillipe Lemercier Laroche: The only Titanic victim of known African ancestry

-Joseph Phillipe Lemercier Laroche, is the only passenger of African ancestry who died on the ill-fated voyage of the Titanic on April 15, 1912.
-Laroche, a Paris-educated Haitian engineer, put his pregnant French wife and their two daughters onto a lifeboat; they survived.
-His daughter, Louise Laroche (2 July 1910 – 28 January 1998) was one of the last remaining survivors of the sinking of the RMS Titanic.
+Joseph Philippe Lemercier Laroche was the only known adult passenger of African ancestry who died on the ill‑fated voyage of the Titanic on April 15, 1912.
+A Paris‑educated Haitian engineer, Laroche put his pregnant French wife and their two daughters into a lifeboat; they survived, but he did not.
+His younger daughter, Louise Laroche (2 July 1910 – 28 January 1998), was among the last remaining survivors of the sinking of the RMS Titanic.

-Laroche was born on May 26, 1889, in Cap Haiten, Haiti.
-He was the son of a French army captain and a Haitian woman who was a descendant of Jean-Jacques Dessalines, the first ruler of independent Haiti.
-Laroche’s uncle, Dessalines M. Cincinnatus, was president of Haiti from 1911 to 1912.
+Laroche was born on May 26, 1886, in Cap‑Haïtien, Haiti.
+He was the son of a Haitian mother from an elite family and a French father; later retellings describe his mother as a descendant of Jean‑Jacques Dessalines, the first ruler of independent Haiti, though this is not firmly documented in primary sources.
+His great‑uncle, Cincinnatus Leconte, was president of Haiti from 1911 to 1912 and helped secure a position for him back home.

-Laroche grew up among the privileged upper class in Haiti and received his early education from private tutors.
-Fluent in French and English, he decided on a career in engineering and at the age of 15 traveled to Beauvais, France with his teacher Monsignor Kersuzan, the Lord Bishop of Haiti, for his training.
-He attended classes in Beauvais and Lille, France, and received his certificate in engineering in 1907.
+Raised in Haiti’s privileged upper class, Laroche received his early education from private tutors.
+Fluent in French, Kreyòl, and English, he decided on a career in engineering and, at the age of 15, traveled to France with his mentor, Monsignor Kersuzan, the Lord Bishop of Haiti, to pursue his training.
+He studied in Beauvais and Lille and completed his engineering qualifications by 1907.

 laroche and family